Buffalo Man Sentenced On Drug And Gun Charges

 FAX: (716) 551-3051

-BUFFALO, N.Y. - U.S. Attorney James P. Kennedy, Jr. announced today that Anthony McCutcheon, 51, of Buffalo, NY, who was convicted of conspiracy to possess with intent to distribute, and to distribute, 28 grams or more of crack cocaine and possession of a firearm in furtherance of drug trafficking, was sentenced to 132 months in prison by Senior U.S. District Judge William M. Skretny.
+BUFFALO, N.Y.-U.S. Attorney James P. Kennedy, Jr. announced today that Jose Dejesus, 35, of Buffalo, NY, who was convicted of possession with intent to distribute heroin and being a felon-in-possession of ammunition, was sentenced to 46 months in prison by U.S. District Judge Richard J. Arcara.